Freehand-prime/freehand-prime/README.md

 There are 2 Admin view pages, one to add new cards to the database and a second to add Categories and Occasions to the app, expanding the options for card selection/ management.

-To see the fully functional site, please visit: [DEPLOYED VERSION OF APP](www.heroku.com)
+To see the fully functional site, please visit: [FREEHAND CARDS](https://freehand-cards.herokuapp.com/)

 ## Screen Shot